 No preparation needed with these fun ESL warm-ups which help to get the class off to a smooth start.

 Here are ten ideas to breathe new life into dictation activities.

 A pairwork speaking activity to present and practise new vocabulary and improve learner fluency.

 A simple but effective activity to increase students’ vocabulary and speaking confidence.
 Also available as a photocopiable book.

 A fun and lively game which pitches teams against each other to fill the board with vocabulary.

 These mystery sound quizzes are a fun way to introduce a topic.
 Challenge your students to identify a series of thematically related sounds.
-Including household sounds, sounds of summer, street sounds and the scary sounds of Halloween.
+Including household sounds, animal sounds, sounds of summer, street sounds and the scary sounds of Halloween.

 Crosswords are a handy way to review vocabulary or introduce a theme.
 Here’s a quick guide to creating them easily.